PDF option temporarily offline

 • Graduates will be able to demonstrate appropriate critical thinking skills, time management skills, communication skills and technical skills necessary to provide competent respiratory care in multidisciplinary care settings.

 The employment outlook for graduates is good - Respiratory Therapists can work full or part-time.
-The average annual salary for new graduates is approximately $70,000.
+The average annual salary for new graduates is approximately $72,000.
 The average annual salary for experienced registered therapists in the Bay Area is approximately $80,000 to $90,000.
 Most therapists work 8 or 12 hour hospital shifts.
 Graduates may specialize in many different areas including but not limited to: intensive care (adult, neonatal, and pediatric), pulmonary function testing and home care.
-There are also many opportunities for advancement.
+There are also many opportunities for advancement within the field of Respiratory Therapy.

 • English proficiency: ENGL 1A, 1AH, 1S & 1T, ESLL 26 or equivalent.